-One of the great houses of Norfolk, this was the mansion of the L'Estrange family (the name was changed to Le Strange in 1839 and adopted by the Stylemans, who inherited in 1760).
+One of the great houses of Norfolk, Hunstanton Hall was the mansion of the L'Estrange family.
 P.G.
 Wodehouse was a frequent visitor in the 1920s and 1930s and the house is featured in some of his stories.
 A moat surrounds buildings which are said to have 14th century cores and a gatehouse of 1487.
 The hall was rebuilt in 1618, and the side ranges in 1623, with a wall along the moat dated 1622.
 There were fires in 1835 and 1853, followed in each case by rebuilding, with further work in the 1870s and up to 1900.
-A third fire followed in 1950.
-The wing north of the gatehouse that was gutted by the 1950 fire was restored in the 1980s.
+A third fire followed in 1951, which gutted the wing north of the gatehouse.
+The wing destroyed by the 1951 fire was restored in the 1980s.

 Images - none

 |Parish:||OLD HUNSTANTON, WEST NORFOLK, NORFOLK|

 Hunstanton Hall and grounds.

 Moated with ?14th century walling; gatehouse 1487.
 Jacobean wings and porch of hall burnt down 1853.
 Victorian blocks of 1835, 1876 etc. To south, moated Jacobean music house, earthworks of formal gardens.
 To west, ?19th century formal garden and whale's skull.

 For full details see report (S1) in file.
 Architectural plans (S2), photographs (S3), report on gatehouse and south wings (S4) and press cuttings (S5) to (S6) in file.

 Condition; divided into three private houses.